-Communication is everything – especially, for a virtual workplace.
-It is literally the lifeline and foundation of any business operation that uses offshore virtual assistants.
+Communication is everything – especially for a virtual workplace.
+It is literally the lifeline and foundation of any business operation that uses offshore staff.

 In an office-based setting, there’s a number of ways you can ensure attendance and interaction with your staff.
 Traditionally, you can just get everyone up for a quick huddle, have them sit through a meeting, pull them out and talk to them shortly in the hallways… etc.

 There’s also something comforting about seeing the person you’re talking to face-to-face.
 You can perceive all the verbal and non-verbal aspects of the conversation.
 You can have a better guess if your message is received and perceived well.

 Fortunately, technology brought us the means to have virtual conversations that mirror our normal face-to-face ones.
 Even if our work is divided by geographic location and time zones, we can make our mode of communication function well.

 I have been leading businesses that are based offshore for over 4 years.
 In this article, I will show you how I deal with communicating with virtual staff.